 Timo earned both his bachelor’s and master’s degrees from Yale and in addition to music, he has worked occasionally as a professional graphic and web designer.
 He is one sixth of the Sleeping Giant composers’ collective, and performs regularly with ACME.
 He has received awards from the American Academy of Arts and Letters, BMI, and ASCAP, as well as grants from New Music USA and the Copland Fund.

-A new album of his orchestral works, “Home Stretch”, was released by Nonesuch Records on July 30.
+A new album of his orchestral works, “Home Stretch”, was released by Nonesuch Records in July 2013.

 An avid cyclist, Timo can often be sighted commuting astride his 1983 Mercian.